vlkolak/charcoal/README.txt

 except for the ability to char group:wood and group:tree - which should be any tree and wood - in your furnace, to gain some lumps (1 for wood, 4 for tree).

+charcoal.cooking_time is charcoal cooking time in seconds. charcoal.lump_per_tree is how many lumps you get per tree - below 4, the wood planks to charcoal recipe is disabled.

 Recipes
 -------
 Cook wood and tree in furnace to get charcoal lump.